Spatially covariant gravity with two degrees of freedom in the presence of an auxiliary scalar field: Hamiltonian analysis: Comparison with scalar-tensor theory in the spatial gauge

 where ``s.g.'' stands for the spatial gauge and we have fixed the spatial coordinates adapted to the spacelike hypersurfaces.
-At first glance, the action (\ref{GSTsg}) takes the same form as (\ref{action}); however, the crucial difference is that in the spatial gauge, the scalar field $\phi$ can be viewed as a time-independent but space-dependent field, which breaks spatial diffeomorphism.
-In other words, $\phi=\phi(\bm{x})$ in (\ref{GSTsg}) cannot be viewed as a dynamical nor auxiliary variable, but is actually a ``function'' of spatial coordinates with fixed values.
-This is completely different from (\ref{action}), which has spatial covariance and where $\phi$ plays the role of an auxiliary field.
+At the first glance, the action (\ref{GSTsg}) takes the same form as (\ref{action}), however, the crucial difference is that in the spatial gauge, the scalar field $\phi$ can be viewed as a time-independent but space-dependent field, which breaks spatial diffeomorphism.
+In other words, $\phi=\phi(\bm{x})$ in (\ref{GSTsg}) cannot be viewed as a dynamical nor auxiliary variable, which is actually a ``function'' of space coordinates with fixed values.
+This is completely different from (\ref{action}) which has spatial covariance, in which $\phi$ plays the role of an auxiliary field.

-Next, we show that the generally covariant version (i.e., the correspondence) of (\ref{action}) is nothing but a ``two-field'' scalar-tensor theory.
+Then we show that the generally covariant version (i.e., correspondence) of (\ref{action}) is nothing but a ``two-field'' scalar-tensor theory.
 Let us take $\mathrm{D}_{i}\phi\mathrm{D}^{i}\phi$ as an example.
 The covariant version is